DpoofikD/CSharpDailyJournal/README.md

 # CSharpDailyJournal [Alfa]
-Organize your tasks by days and monitor their progress!
+Organize your tasks by days and monitor them!

 Commads:
 - add - adds a note on selected day